-You’re one step ahead of everyone else in this crazy game called life: you’ve made an estate plan to distribute your assets after you die.
+You’re one step ahead of everyone else in this crazy game called life: you’ve made an estate plan to distribute your assets after you die to your estate benefactors and life insurance beneficiaries.
 Great job, and…now what?
 What do you do with those assets to ensure that they are distributed as you planned in your Will or Trust?

 So…how should you handle your life insurance policy?